Quansight-Labs/czi-cf-docs/docs/infra/index.md

 Automatic pull requests can be opened by...

-- `@conda-forge-linter`, responding to some issues with titles like `@conda-forge-admin, please...`.
+- `@conda-forge-linter`, responding to some issues with titlesman like `@conda-forge-admin, please...`.
 - `@regro-cf-autotick-bot`, handling migrations and new versions being available.

 ...and closed by: